Jay-Wook/regulations/REGULATIONS.md

     - 3c4) Third party controllers MAY be accepted at the sole discretion of the tournament commissioner.
     - 3c5) Tournament commissioner and/or lead engineer MAY inspect any equipment before, during, or after the tournament.
 - 3d) All persons MUST provide their own practice equipment before and during the tournament.
-- 3e) Competitors MUST NOT use any CRGA equipment unless permission is given by that competitions's commissioner and/or lead engineer.
+- 3e) Competitors MUST NOT use any RTO equipment unless permission is given by that competitions's commissioner and/or lead engineer.
 - 3f) The competition commission MUST ensure all equipment provides each competitor with equipment that performs as intended by the manufacturer.

 ## Article 4: STA Qualifications